 stop)

-if ! is_running
+if ! is_running; then

 echo "$DESC is not running.
 Not doing anything"